flair96/my_app_2025/README.md

 The system consists of three core components:

 1. **Auth Service** (Java)
-   - Handles authentication and authorization
+   - Handles authentication and authorisation
    - Deployed to ECS Fargate
    - Connected to PostgreSQL (Amazon RDS)